thecauagames/Renzo/README.md

 # 🤔 How to start helping?
 **First of all you need to have Node.js, discord.js and VSCode (Visual Studio Code).**

-You can install Node.js on their site: [Node.js's Installer Site](https://nodejs.org/en/)
+You can install Node.js on their site: [Install Node.js here](https://nodejs.org/en/)

 ## 🖥️ Windows
 To install discord.js, open the command prompt as admininstrator, and write this code: